austin-hua/OS_IoTDataTransmission/analysis/report.md

 Time is measured in ms.<br>
 f and m are file I/O and mmap, as they are referred to in the source code.<br>
+File size is measured in bytes.
+As specified in the source code, PAGE_SIZE is 4096 bytes or 4 kb.

 ### Dataset 1